-These themes will be the five pillars of the trainings, worked in a dynamic way: from the recognition of oneself to that of the other.
+These themes are the five pillars of the trainings, worked in a dynamic way: from the recognition of oneself to that of the other.

-It will clearly link learning to experience and emphasize that learning is connected to basic needs of human existence such as guidance and adaptation.
-These trainings will be offered to volunteers, professionals and migrants who will be able to learn how to manage diversity better.
+ARTEM has made possible to understand what intercultural learning consists of: getting to know oneself, expanding one's own possibilities for action and increase the ability to operate in various situations.
+The trainings cleary link the learning to experience and emphasize that learning is connected to basic needs of human existence such as guidance and adaptation.
+These trainings have been tested and offered to volunteers, professionals and migrants who have been able to learn how to manage diversity better.

 C1 training in pau

 The training of the ARTEM project for professionals and volunteers with and without a migratory background in the French city of Pau was carried out between September 9 and 15, 2019.
-This was aimed at training professionals from the project partner countries so that they can apply this same intercultural training in their local contexts.
+This was aimed at training professionals from the project partner countries so that they could apply this same intercultural training in their local contexts in the future phases.

-Thus, the training has had joint sessions in which people with and without a history of migration have shared information and resources to professionally address the issue of migration.
-In this first part, the presentation of the L'Accorderie platform, one of the project partners, has contributed to the idea of a local time bank.
+Thus, the training had joint sessions in which people with and without a history of migration shared information and resources to professionally address the issue of migration.
+In this first part, the presentation of the L'Accorderie platform, one of the project partners, contributed to the idea of a local time bank.

-In a second part of the training, the group has been divided in two to work on the one hand the issue of interculturality, and on the other the maps of digital stories, which in this case are made with a platform called COV'ON.
+In a second part of the training, the group was divided in two to work on the one hand the issue of interculturality, and on the other the maps of digital stories, which in this case were made with a platform called COV'ON.
 The participants had the opportunity to develop their own maps and share it in some cases with the rest of the group.
-The maps of stories facilitate the work with groups of people who come to Europe from other places and for the professionals it helps them to understand the dimension and the vital importance that these people have carried out.
+The maps of stories facilitate the work with groups of people who come to Europe from other places and to professionals helps them understand the dimension and the vital importance of the experience of the people they are working with.